halcyonx13/teamspreview/README.md

 The Microsoft Teams pop-out preview window is inflexible.
 It can't be resized and has a large GUI that can't be hidden.

-This is a python application that uses pyglet and [windows-capture](https://github.com/NiiightmareXD/windows-capture/tree/main/windows-capture-python) to replicate the Teams video call window into a more flexible window.
+This is a python application that uses pyglet and [windows-capture](https://github.com/NiiightmareXD/windows-capture/tree/main/windows-capture-python) to replicate the Teams video call window into a more flexible window. **It can be moved, resized, zoomed, and panned.**

 Drawback is you can't minimise the Teams call window (keep it open in the background).